 Usually, an asset needs to be created in multiple 'flavours'.
 A character might have multiple different looks, model needs to be published in different resolutions, a standard animation rig might not be usable in a crowd system and so on.
-'Subsets' are here to accommodate all this variety that might be needed within a single asset.
-A model might have subset: 'main', 'proxy', 'sculpt', while data of 'look' family could have subsets 'main', 'dirty', 'damaged'.
-Subsets have some recommendations for their names, but ultimately it's up to the artist to use them for separation of publishes when needed.
+'Variants' are here to accommodate all this variety that might be needed within a single asset.
+A model might have variant: 'main', 'proxy', 'sculpt', while data of 'look' family could have subsets 'main', 'dirty', 'damaged'.
+Variants have some recommendations for their names, but ultimately it's up to the artist to use them for separation of publishes when needed.

 A numbered iteration of a given subset.
 Each version contains at least one representation.

-Each published variant can come out of the software in multiple representations.
+Each published subset version can come out of the software in multiple representations.
 All of them hold exactly the same data, but in different formats.
 A model, for example, might be saved as

 .OBJ, Alembic, Maya geometry or as all of them, to be ready for pickup in any other applications supporting these formats.